Menu Close

 • To differentiate a cochlear from a retrocochlear sensorineural hearing loss.

-Various types of tracings obtained are:
+The types of tracings obtained in Bekesy audiometry include:

 4. Impedance Audiometry.